 Table of Contents

-What are mHealth Apps?
+What are mHealth apps?

 Mobile Health App Market

-Though mHealth apps have been around for years, it wasn’t until the COVID-19 outbreak that the mobile health app market really took off.
+Though mobile applications for healthcare have been around for years, it wasn’t until the COVID-19 outbreak that the mobile health app market really took off.
 In 2020, there was a huge increase in healthcare apps, with many businesses commercializing COVID-19-related apps that make diagnoses and connect patients with healthcare providers online.
-And with a new spotlight on the overall healthcare sector, there was also significant growth in other health-related areas, such as wellness and fitness.

 Types of Mobile Health Apps